 The ABA worked closely for years with a broad coalition of business and legal groups—ranging from the U.S. Chamber of Commerce to the American Civil Liberties Union—and with many state and local bar associations in an effort to reverse the Justice Department and other federal agency privilege waiver policies referenced above.
 The ABA also sent letters to the Justice Department (May 2006), U.S. Sentencing Commission (March 2006), Commodity Futures Trading Commission (CFTC) (July 2006), HUD (December 2006 and February 2011), SEC (February 2007), General Services Administration/FAR Councils (June 2008), Treasury Department’s Office of Foreign Assets Control (OFAC) (November 2008), and other agencies urging them to reverse or modify their respective privilege waiver policies.
 In addition, the ABA and the coalition testified or submitted written statements at four Senate and House Judiciary Committee hearings in 2006 and 2007.

-After considering the concerns raised by congressional leaders, former Justice Department officials, and many in the legal and business communities, the Sentencing Commission and the CFTC voted to reverse their privilege waiver policies in April 2006 and March 2007, respectively.
+After considering the concerns raised by the ABA and its coalition allies, congressional leaders, former Justice Department officials, and others, the Sentencing Commission and the CFTC voted to reverse their privilege waiver policies in April 2006 and March 2007, respectively.
 In addition, the Justice Department replaced the Holder, Thompson, and McNulty Memoranda with the so-called "Filip Memorandum" and revised corporate charging guidelines in August 2008, which stated that while prosecutors may require companies to disclose all relevant facts during investigations in return for cooperation credit, they can no longer require or even ask companies to waive their attorney-client privilege or work product protections or to forego paying their employees’ legal fees.
-The Department's policy regarding disclosure of relevant facts and privilege waiver was reaffirmed and further clarified in the so-called "Yates Memorandum" in September 2015 and in the corresponding changes to the Department's corporate charging guidelines in November 2015.
+The Department's policy regarding disclosure of relevant facts and privilege waiver was reaffirmed and further clarified in the so-called "Yates Memorandum" in September 2015 and in the corresponding changes and updates to the Department's corporate charging guidelines for business organizations adopted in November 2015 and November 2017.

 Similarly, the GSA/FAR Councils and Treasury Department’s OFAC issued final rules in November 2008 and November 2009, respectively, clarifying that parties will not be penalized for declining to produce privileged information.
 The SEC also issued a series of revised Enforcement Manuals, most recently on November 28, 2017, which instruct agency staff not to request waiver of the privilege without the prior approval of the Director or Deputy Director of the Bureau’s Enforcement Division.
 However, while the revised SEC manual is a significant improvement over the agency’s original privilege waiver policy outlined in the 2001 Seaboard Report, it still does not provide adequate protection for the attorney-client privilege or the work product doctrine.